damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] Finance: Add to Comerica (as user or viewer only if in Finance)
 * [ ] Finance: Add to [QuickBooks users](https://about.gitlab.com/handbook/hiring/) (finance only)
-* [ ] HR: Order company credit card (for all sales team members who are employees)
+* [ ] People Ops: Order company credit card (for all sales team members who are employees)
-* [ ] HR: If credit card holder, add to expense report calendar reminder
+* [ ] People Ops: If credit card holder, add to expense report calendar reminder
 * [ ] Hiring Manager: Add to [Recurly](https://app.recurly.com/login)
 * [ ] Hiring Manager: Add to  [Salesforce]
 * [ ] New team member: Ask a colleague if they can do a screenshare the next time they process an order using Recurly and Salesforce.